RetireJS/retire.js/README.md

 Chrome and firefox extensions
 -------------
 Scans visited sites for references to insecure libraries, and puts warnings in the developer console.
-A icon on the address bar displays will also indicate if vulnerable libraries were loaded.
+An icon on the address bar displays will also indicate if vulnerable libraries were loaded.

 Burp and OWASP ZAP plugin